The following article was written for MyInd Makers. Pasting it here for reference.

 During his recent visit to France, he visited the Neuve Chapelle war memorial.
 I had personally never heard of this war memorial and I suspect many Indians hadn’t.
 I now know that this war memorial has been constructed as a tribute to the thousands of Indian soldiers who perished fighting valiantly on the battlefield, in World War 1.Mr.
 Modi is the first Indian Prime Minister to visit and pay homage at this memorial.

 Selected works of C.V.Raman were presented to the German Chancellor Angela Merkel.
 Many were stumped, because we had no clue why CV Raman’s books were chosen.
 In the Prime Minister’s own words - Sir CV Raman's work finds extensive application in diverse areas, even quantum chemistry – in which Chancellor Merkel holds a doctorate.
 Sir CV Raman had a deep connection with Germany.
 He was inspired to pursue science as a career by famous German scientist von Helmholtz.
-Now well known terms like Raman Effect & Raman Spectrum were coined in 1928 by a German physics professor Dr Peter Pringsheim
+Now well known terms like Raman Effect & Raman Spectrum were coined in 1928 by a German physics professor Dr Peter Pringsheim.

 There are many examples of out of the box thinking on Foreign Policy which we know has distinct Modi stamp.His visit to the Mahabodhi society, while in Srilanka,or to a Gurudwara, while in Canada, with Prime Minister Stephen Harper accompanying him signified that out of the box thinking.
 Prime Minister’s reference to "Ramayana trail in Sri Lanka and a Buddhist Circuit in India" or to the Melbourne Cricket Ground, while in Australia, along with many cricketing legends from both the countries went beyond regular diplomatic protocol.
 Consider Prime Minister’s visit to the Fiji Islands (I mean, how many of us would have even cared about Fiji!) but we now know why Fiji figured in his itinerary.
 Fiji could serve as a hub for stronger Indian engagement with Pacific islands.
 The thought process and team work that goes into planning these diplomatic visits is unheard of before.
 Prime Minister has indeed hit the diplomatic ground running right from the first day in office.